10,000 freaking email subscribers! Tell me if this doesn’t excite you as a blogger and writer.

 9. Pester Your Friends

 They are the first lot of email subscribers and critiques who can help you.
 They are the first set of people you can rightfully request to read.
-Invite them to your blog and ask them to share their killer and open feedback.
+Invite them to your blog and ask them to share their killer and frank feedback.
 The more new visitors see engagement on your blog, the more they feel like coming back.

 10. Have Influencers Talk About Your Post

-Find influencers in your industry and request them to review your post.
+Find influencers in your industry and request them to review your blog post.
 Thank them for their time.
-If they have written about the subject, make a mention on their post in your blogpost. call out with their twitter handle when you share your post on Twitter.
+If they have written about the subject, make a mention on their post in your blogpost.
+Call out with their twitter handle when you share your post on Twitter.
 It gets their attention.
 When readers come to your blog from the influencers’ references and posts, it is 50% more likely to get new email subscribers to your list because of their credibility.